 The San Antonio Four

-According to the Innocence Project, Mike Ware and the Innocence Project of Texas filed for post-conviction relief based on two key pieces of evidence that led to the release of the four women.
-One of the young girls recanted her statement and testified that she had been forced by her family to accuse her aunt, Ramirez, of sexual abuse.
+The Innocence Project of Texas filed for post-conviction relief based on two key pieces of evidence that led to the release of the four women.
+One of the girls recanted her statement and testified that she had been forced by her family to accuse her aunt, Ramirez, of sexual abuse.
 The medical examiner who testified against the women also recanted.
-She said that her testimony—that the little girls showed physical signs of sexual assault—was scientifically inaccurate.
+She said that her testimony—that the girls showed physical signs of sexual assault—was scientifically inaccurate.

-According to the Innocence Project, Miguel Castillo was arrested for murdering and dismembering his neighbor Rene Chinea, a 50-year-old gay Cuban immigrant, in Chicago in 1989.
-Two years later, Castillo was convicted for the crime.
-But, as evidence later showed, Castillo was innocent.
-A retrial resulted in his exoneration in 2001 after nearly a decade in prison.
+Miguel Castillo was arrested for murdering and dismembering his neighbor Rene Chinea, a 50-year-old gay Cuban immigrant, in Chicago in 1989.

-Castillo was wrongfully convicted almost entirely on a confession that police fabricated after beating him for refusing to confess, according to Northwestern Law.
+The case against Castillo was based almost entirely on a confession that police fabricated after beating him for refusing to confess, according to Northwestern Law.
 The fabricated confession said Castillo had killed Chinea because he had cheated on him.
-But Castillo identifies as heterosexual, and no evidence supported that he was in a relationship with Chinea.
+But no evidence supported that he was in a relationship with Chinea.
+Castillo was wrongfully convicted.

 “This belief was based on the premise that gay men who are lovers or roommates are ‘particularly violent’ when they fight, often engaging in gruesome-type, serious cuttings, and it shaped the investigation from the moment police responded to the scene,” wrote the authors of “Queer (In)Justice.”